 Figure 5 Word HMM13

-This was done on a Pentium 4 machine 3.0 Ghz machine and took 11 minutes for only 100 characters.
+This was done on a Pentium 4, 3.0 GHz machine and took 11 minutes for only 100 characters.
 Similar calculations for more practical datasets, e.g., longer than a paragraph could take hours or days using the same machine.
 Computation measurements using more modern hardware were not found.